jowo-io/next-auth-nostr-provider/README.md

     /**
      * @param {string} error
      *
-     * By default users will be redirected to the `next-auth` sign in page
+     * By default users will be redirected to the `next-auth` error page
      * and shown an error message there.
 If you want a custom error page,
-     * you can define the path here.
+     * you can define a custom path.
      *
      * @note the path must begin with a leading `/`.
 For example, `/error`, not `error`.
      *